top of page

 Valerie Jones Taylor, Ph.D.

 My research areas include intergroup relations, stereotype/social identity threat, stereotyping and discrimination, cultural psychology, and applications of VR/AR/XR technologies.
 Broadly, I investigate how social identity, stereotyping, and prejudice affect underrepresented groups' academic and workplace performance and experiences, interracial interactions, and the treatment of racialized physical spaces and social justice education and collective action.
 I also examine virtual reality as an antiracism tool to reduce bias and systemic racism in individuals, interracial interactions, and institutions.
-I am currently the recipient of a National Science Foundation CAREER award to examine VR interventions to reduce systemic bias and improve interracial interactions in STEM.
 Email: vj.taylor@rutgers.edu

-Outside of work, I love to read, listen to audiobooks, reminisce about my glory days of writing poetry and performing spoken word, and hang out/goof-off with my husband and adorable kids.
+Outside of work, I love to read, listen to audiobooks, reminisce about my glory days of writing poetry and performing spoken word, and hang out/goof off with my husband, adorable kids, and fluffy little dog Marshmallow.

 Postdoctoral Researchers